larq/larq/paper/paper.md

 Since then, the field of BNNs and closely related Ternary Neural Networks has become a prime candidate to enable efficient inference for deep neural networks.
 Numerous papers have explored novel architectures [@Zhu2018; @bireal_net; @xnor_net; @Zhuang2018] and optimization strategies [@Alizadeh2019; @bop], and the accuracy gap between efficient BNNs and regular DNNs is rapidly closing.

 # Training extremely quantized neural networks with `larq`

-Existing tools for BNN research either focus on deployment or require a high learning curve to use and contribute to [@dabnn; @bmxnetv2].
-The API of `larq` is built on top of `tensorflow.keras` [@tensorflow; @keras] and is designed to provide an easy to use, composable way to design and train BNNs.
-While popular libraries like TensorFlow Lite, TensorFlow Model Optimization or PyTorch focus on 16-bit or 8-bit quantization [@tensorflow; @pytorch], `larq` aims to extend this towards lower bit-widths.

 Quantization is the process of mapping a set of continuous values to a smaller countable set.
 BNNs are a special case of QNNs, where the quantization output $x_q$ is binary: